Prateek07-Kumar/End-to-End-Yelp-Business-Reviews-Analysis-Project/README.md

 **Process:**
   - Create a raw variant table for JSON review data from S3
   - Use AWS credentials to access the S3 bucket containing review JSON files
+  - Parse and extract review fields into a structured format: